Sumner-Group/dijkstra-water-wire/README.md

 # dijkstra-water-wire
-This is a C / C++ program for Dijkstra's single source shortest path algorithm taken from http://www.geeksforgeeks.org/printing-paths-dijkstras-shortest-path-algorithm/, Aditya Goel.
+This is a C / C++ program for Dijkstra's single source shortest path algorithm based off of code from http://www.geeksforgeeks.org/printing-paths-dijkstras-shortest-path-algorithm/, by Aditya Goel.
 The code has been modified to calculate water wires connecting a donor and acceptor from an MD simulation.
 Currently, only Amber MD has been tested and the code can use either a pdb trajectory file or an Amber ASCII trajectory file (mdcrd).
 For a path to be accepted, waters must be within